Skip to main content

 Overview

 The UI framework provides a default way for creating user interfaces with customizable components, event handling, and rendering.
-It supports features like layered rendering, custom key event handling, and modular setup.
+It supports features like layered rendering, custom input event handling, and modular setup.

 You can add different UI components into the UI framework to create a user interface.
 The UI framework will manage the rendering and interaction of these components.